MartinSchlott/zex/src/tests/README.md

 - All tests are designed to be independent and can run in any order
 - The test suite validates both functionality and API consistency
 - Error handling is tested where appropriate
 - Complex scenarios test the integration of all zex features
+- Default value handling in JSON schema generation